Notes on the Geography of Peninsular India: Ellora (Hindu)

 This particular side cave holds a shrine of river goddesses, with images on the rear wall of Sarasvata, Ganga and Yamuna; Ganga can be seen here standing on a makara, a mythologized alligator.

-From the same chapel, a corner of the temple and the heavy porch leading to the sanctum.
-The overall shape of the temple is reminiscent of the Virupaksha Temple at Pattadakal, also shown on this website, though there the temple is built, not excavated.
+From the same chapel, a corner of the temple entrance on the right and, in the center, the heavy porch leading to the sanctum.
+The overall shape of the temple is reminiscent of the Virupaksha Temple at Pattadakal, but there the temple is built, not excavated.
 (The sanctum, just to avert disappointment, is very plain.)

 Seeley writes (p.
 201) that "a powerful, scientific, and generous nation, like the English, ought not to allow any injury to happen to these mighty works, which can, by a very little trouble, and by incurring no expense, be prevented.
 If we do, we are barbarians, worse than the Mussulmans."
-Not bad for 1825, especially if we imagine that the British empire was staffed with thick-witted bigots.
+Not bad for 1825, especially if we imagine that the British empire was run by arrogant bigots.

 A good view of how the temple, on the right, is the residue left when digging the pit.
 The process seems to have involved digging three trenches, then working on the edges of all three.

-On the side of the temple base, there are Siva figures and, on the right, Vishnu on Garuda.
+On the side of the temple base, there are figures of Shiva and Vishnu on an anthropomorphic Garuda.

 Looking back toward the entrance.
 Rainwater is running off the edge of the surrounding cliffs.